sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

                 ind=1
                 print "This process took",i+1,"steps to determine that b="+str(i),"by evaluating",str(a)+"^i for i=0,...,"+str(i)+"."
                 print
                 print "NOTE: Without restricting the size of b, there is not a unique solution for b.
-However, the solution above is the small possible solution."
+However, the solution above is the smallest possible solution."
             else:
                 temp
         if ind==0: